JaredReisinger/11ty-cms-demo/src/pages/special-events.md

 ---
 title: Special Events
 order: 4
-permalink: special-events/index.html
-date: 2022-09-15T23:28:02.272Z
 ---

-v﻿irtual dog show?  obsolete?  why not just under events?
+virtual dog show?  obsolete?  why not just under events?

+I think {{title}} is overkill.

+Is it?